Welcome to the Brighterside

 Fees

-My therapy sessions are competitively priced, starting from £45, with flexible time slots to accommodate varying commitments such as childcare or changing work schedules.
+My sessions are competitively priced, starting at £50 for daytime (weekday) appointments, up to £65 for evenings (5pm onwards) and weekends, with flexible time slots to accommodate varying commitments such as childcare or changing work schedules.

 Concessionary Rates